Healthdirect Free Australian health advice you can count on.

 There are several Australian health organisations that support people with brain tumours or brain cancer.
 You can find out more on the websites below.

-In addition, your doctor should be able to refer you to a psychologist or counsellor.
+In addition, your doctor can refer you to a psychologist or counsellor.

 Learn more here about the development and quality assurance of healthdirect content.